Skip to content

 genai-logic add-cust --using=discount # Adds schema changes

-Each step builds on the previous, teaching patterns rather than showing everything at once.
+Each step builds on the previous, teaching patterns rather than overwhelming with everything at once.

 After showing the rules work, ask: